 For a good, warming soup, there is (almost) nothing like pumpkin.
-Until well-advanced spring or at least until there is a cold night, a pumpkin soup is what you need to warm you up.
-Our creamy pumpkin daikon soup is an easy variant of the classic, simple pumpkin soup: here, the root (daikon) helps get rid of the excess yin and moist typical of the cold season and the pumpkin has an anti-stress effect.
+Until well-advanced spring or at least until there is a cold night, a pumpkin soup is what you need to warm yourself up.
+Our creamy pumpkin daikon soup is an easy variant of the classic, simple pumpkin soup: here, the root (daikon) helps get rid of the excess yin and moisture typical of the cold season and the pumpkin has an anti-stress effect.

 My pumpkin daikon soup is extremely simple not just because it requires very few ingredients that are usually in your pantry or very easy to source, but because it basically cooks itself in a single pot!

 In our family, we love soups, especially when the cold season begins.
 Whether it’s simple-2-ingredient soups or more complete like this adzuki beans and Tuscan cavolo nero soup.

 - The pumpkin.
 For this pumpkin daikon soup, I used Delica type but if you can’t find this and can source any other type of your choice, it will do great.
 Hokkaido, butternut, and whatever pumpkin you can find where you live are all good options.

 - Herbs and spices.
 I added a bit of curry and sage to my soup but other herbs and spices that go well with pumpkin are paprika, rosemary, turmeric, thyme, cinnamon, and nutmeg.
 I often like to add cinnamon in my pumpkin soups but in this one, I didn’t because I’m not sure it goes well with the daikon.

 Being this pumpkin and daikon soup so easy and made with so few ingredients, it offers a great potential for variations and different options.
 While I wouldn’t replace the main ingredients, if you really don’t have the daikon, you can use a potato to make it creamy.